FILM REVIEWS

 In all of his films, Antonioni made a significant contribution to film art, helping shaped expectations of what narrative is–or could be, and experimenting with visual style that favors extremely long takes, deliberate pacing, and elaborate mise-en-scene over montage.

 With the exception of the music—Herbie Hancock’s jazzy score–the movie holds up extremely well.
 The neo-surreal images are crisp and captivating.
 Moreover, half a century later, the film’s main theme, individual responsibility, is still relevant.
-As a cautionary morality tale, Blow-Up” shows the ease with which it’s possible to avoid responsibility in a world where there is no clear moral code and no clear line between reality and illusion.
+As a cautionary morality tale, Blow-Up shows the ease with which it’s possible to avoid responsibility in a world where there is no clear moral code and no clear line between reality and illusion.
 In the ambiguous ending, Thomas avoids commitment, altogether renouncing the significance (and even existence) of physical reality.

 “Blow-Up” was Antonioni’s foray into more commercial international cinema, after making the highly acclaimed trilogy: “L’Avventura” (1960), “La Notte” (1961) and “The Eclipse” (1962), all starring Monica Vitti, which played in film festivals and were limited to the art house circuit.
-It’s the director’s second film in color, after “Red Desert,” in 1964.
-“Blow-Up” (1966), “Zabriskie’s Point” (1969), “The Passenger” (1975) were made in English, in an effort to appeal to a larger, international audience.

 The year of 1966 was a turning pint in the career of Vanessa Redgrave (daughter of Michael Redgrave), having made the sensational “Blow-Up” as well as the controversial black-and-white indie, “Morgan,” for which she received her first Best Actress Oscar nomination; she also had a cameo in Fred Zinnemann’s “A Man for All Season.”
-Jane Birkin made her screen debut as one of the teenage girls with whom Thomas has an orgy.

 Cast